rust-lang/rfcs/text/0000-subslice-pattern-syntax.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-`..` can be used as a pattern for matching sub-slices and sub-arrays.
+`..` can be used as a pattern fragment for matching sub-slices and sub-arrays.
 It is treated as a "non-reference-pattern" for the purpose of determining default-binding-modes, and so shifts the binding mode to by-`ref` or by-`ref mut` when used to match a subsection of a reference or mutable reference to a slice or array.

-`@` can be used to bind the result of a `..` pattern to an identifier.
+`@` can be used to bind the result of `..` to an identifier.

  When used to match against a non-reference slice (`[u8]`), `x @ ..` would attempt to bind by-value, which would fail in the case that users haven't enabled `feature(unsized_locals)` (since otherwise it's not possible to bind `[u8]` to a variable directly).

+`..`/`IDENT @ ..` is not a full pattern syntax, but rather a part of slice, tuple and tuple struct pattern syntaxes.
+In particular, `..` is not accepted by the `pat` macro matcher.

 # Drawbacks
 [drawbacks]: #drawbacks